artus-analysis/Sherivf/README.md

 The events are then passed to Rivet which implements analysis steps such as phase space cuts or Z boson reconstruction.
 MCgrid, a Rivet plugin, generates the fastNLO tables necessary for PDF fits.

+The important configuration files are:
+* The Sherpa runcard `sherpa/zjet/Run.dat`, which ...
+* The Rivet analysis `rivet/MCgrid_CMS_2015_Zee.cc`, which ...
+* The fastNLO steering file , which ...

 ### `sherivf.py`
 This is the main tool for event generation and fastNLO table production.